fzaffa/Parallaz/readme.md

 #Parallaz
 Parallaz is the smallest javascript library for parallax scrolling.
-Soon there will be a demo.
+[Demo.](http://fzaffa.github.io/demos/parallaz.html)
 ##Usage
 There are three ways to make an element a Parallaz element.
 The first is to define the element in the constructor.